 The Council Plan 2023 sets out the council's ambitions and priorities for 2023/24.
 It outlines what SBC wants to achieve and how this will be done.
-It builds on the Corporate Plan for 2018-2023 and has five outcomes:
+It builds on the Corporate Plan for 2018-2023 and has six outcomes.
+Five of these outcomes focus on improving the wellbeing of citizens within the Scottish Borders and making our region a more sustainable and better place to live, work in and to visit.
+The sixth outcome is about developing a Council that is as effective and efficient as it can be - we need to do this in order to deliver on the other five outcomes.